Devotions

 Clapping: An Expression of Thanks

 It was called a “moment of joyous participation.”
 It was the long awaited day little Katie received her artificial arm.
-Born without her left arm, Katie was unable to do all the things a little girl would like to do.
-Now she could, most of them at least, thanks to this new electronic device.
-After […]
+Born without her left arm, Katie was unable to do […]

 Read More